 The IRS applies civil penalties when individuals understate their income.
 These can amount to as much as 5% for each month following the date the tax was due.
 This is limited to a maximum of 25%.
 Individuals who owe taxes on unreported income may opt for an installment payment plan.
 Be aware, though, that interest will accrue until you satisfy the tax debt.

 Penalties for fraud and deliberately attempting to hide income are much higher than for simply forgetting to report income.
 In cases where fraud and tax evasion are the motivating factors, the penalties can be as high as 75% of the amount due.
 Typically, the IRS does not pursue incarceration in cases where the taxpayer owes small amounts or attempts to pay the taxes owed prior to the launching of a criminal investigation.

 Avoiding a Tax Audit

 The best way to avoid a tax audit is to meet with a tax lawyer before the IRS sends notice that an individual is under investigation.
 A tax lawyer in Illinois can help prepare the necessary financial statements and tax forms to report the income to the IRS.
-Because the penalties for failing to properly account for income and file these forms can be significant, it is not something taxpayers who owe taxes on unreported income should do by themselves.
+Because the income error penalties can be significant, taxpayers shouldn’t go it alone.